MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tabs-samples.md

 #### Camera captures

-Unstructured environment sensor data that your Mixed Reality device captures are converted into a powerful abstract or holographic representations of the physical world around us.
+Unstructured environment sensor data that your Mixed Reality device captures are converted into powerful abstract or holographic representations of the physical world around us.

 ##### Scene understanding